AxisCommunications/opc-ua-plugin-server/README.md

 ```

 By default, only basic functionality is available.
 Additional flags can be added
-to enable more features, but this may increase the ACAP's memory consumption.
+to enable more features, but this may increase the application's memory consumption.

 >[!NOTE]
->There are two Dockerfiles, one for building the whole ACAP and one for starting
+>There are two Dockerfiles, one for building the whole application and one for starting
 >the development container.
 Make sure to modify the one that you are using.

 ## Limitations